 The class BoxGeometry represents the geometry of a rectangular box centered at the origin.
-Its constructor has three parameters to give the size of the box in each direction; these are not optional.
-The last three parameters are optional.
-They give the number of subdivisions in each direction, with a default of 1; values greater than one will cause the faces of the box to be subdivided into smaller triangles.
+Its constructor has three parameters to give the size of the box in each direction; their default value is one.
+The last three parameters give the number of subdivisions in each direction, with a default of one; values greater than one will cause the faces of the box to be subdivided into smaller triangles.